SymbioticLove/Restaurant-POS-Front-end/README.md

 ## Installation
 1. Clone the repository or download the source code files.
-2. Navigate to the downloaded directory
+2. Navigate to the downloaded directory in a commmand terminal
 3. Install the required dependencies for the frontend by running the command: `npm install`.
 4. Activate the virtual environment with the command `\env\Scripts\activate`
 6. Install the required dependencies for the backend by running the command: `pip install Flask Flask-CORS APScheduler`.